NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 Q: Can you write out the sun-exploding problem in terms of Bayes Rule?
 Can you solve it… approximately?

-This is a classic example for introducing Bayes rule…
+This is another classic but fun example for introducing Bayes rule…

 The setup: you are in a game show, called Let’s Make a Deal!
 There are three doors in front of you.
 One hides a fancy prize and the other two hide goats.